The Pacific War Online Encyclopedia

 Conference.
 However, budgets for cryptanalysis were

-research duty because the officer then in charge recalled that
+assigned to code research duty because the officer then in charge

 In 1929 then-Secretary of State Henry Stimson shut down the State Department's Cryptographic Office (the "Black Chamber") on the grounds that gentlemen do not read each other's mail.
 This reflected the spirit of international optimism prevalent in the West at the time.
 However, the unstable former director of the "Black Chamber", Herbert O. Yardley, who was disgruntled and short of cash, secretly sold information on the "Black Chamber" to the Japanese, then publicly sold the story of the "Black Chamber" to the Saturday Evening Post in 1931.
 This created a sensation in Japan and led to tighter cryptographic practices.